Foursite

 Looking Back on Our History

-• 1960 - W.G Curtin & Partners is established in Liverpool
+• 1960 - W.G Curtin & Partners is founded in the front room of Bill and Ella's home in Aigburth, Liverpool

 • 1973 - Bill makes Stewart Hall and Terry Holden equal partners in the business.
 Both were his students from Liverpool College of Building